PHOENIXCONTACT/MORYX-Framework/docs/tutorials/WindowsService.md

 3. Repeat: Repeat the previous steps until your Dependencies.txt contains all of your applications dependencies.

 4. Install service: Now install the Runtime by typing install into the console.
-Make sure it is not allready installed and that you assigned a meaningful name and version in the 'Config\Marvin.Runtime.ProductConfig.mcf' file. you should now see the following output.
+Make sure it is not allready installed and that you assigned a meaningful name and version in the 'Config\Moryx.Runtime.ProductConfig.mcf' file. you should now see the following output.

 ![](images/InstallCommand.png)